Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Introduction

+Whole-brain computational models based on the neural mass approximation provide a framework for investigating the fundamental mechanisms underlying large-scale neural dynamics \citep{breakspear2017dynamic, griffiths2022wholebrain}.
+However, a crucial challenge remains: how to configure and adjust such a model so that it simultaneously captures key features of spontaneous and evoked brain activity, and ultimately match empirical data.
 Among the essential features that a biologically realistic whole-brain model should reproduce, the alpha rhythm (\qtyrange[range-phrase=--]{8}{12}{\Hz}) stands out as a fundamental oscillation in large-scale brain dynamics.
 First described by \citet{berger1929uber}, it is closely associated with states of relaxed wakefulness and is thought to play a role in cognitive processes \citep{klimesch1999eeg, jensen2010shaping}.
 While alpha oscillations are a hallmark of resting-state dynamics, their fluctuating and multistable nature reflects the inherent variability and the transient state shifts of the brain \citep{freyer2009bistability, freyer2011biophysical}.
 In addition, they do not act in isolation but rather coexist with fluctuations occurring across multiple timescales \citep{fox2007spontaneous, palva2012infraslow}.
 At rest, brain activity fluctuates over time, exhibiting complex patterns of spontaneous variation in neuronal signals shaping the functional organization of the brain \citep{deco2017dynamics}.
 Fluctuations also exhibit significant regional heterogeneity, with varying degrees of signal variability influenced by anatomical connectivity and functional roles \citep{deco2011emerging}.
 High-fluctuation regions act as integrative hubs, crucial for coordinating information flow across the network \citep{rabuffo2021neuronal, vandenheuvel2013network}.
 These regions may contribute to infra-slow fluctuations ($ < \qty{0.1}{\Hz}$), which shape large-scale brain dynamics \citep{palva2012infraslow, gutierrezbarragan2019infraslow, rabuffo2021neuronal, vayrynen2023infraslow} and drive dynamic functional connectivity and brain state reconfiguration \citep{tagliazucchi2012dynamic, gutierrezbarragan2019infraslow}.
 Beyond this spontaneous dynamics, the awake brain also exhibits sustained and spatially complex responses evoked by external focal perturbations, a phenomenon that has been extensively studied in experimental settings, such as in transcranial magnetic stimulation combined with simultaneous electroencephalography (TMS-EEG) experiments, where the spatio-temporal complexity of the evoked cortical response has been shown to correlate with the level of consciousness \citep{rosanova2012recovery, casali2013theoretically, casarotto2016stratification}.
-These features -- multistability, scale-free and infra-slow fluctuations, dynamic reconfiguration, and complex evoked responses -- have been increasingly linked to critical dynamics in the brain \citep{deco2012ongoing, obyrne2022how}.
-The hypothesis of brain criticality posits that neural systems operate near a critical point between order and disorder, a regime that supports maximal variability, long-range correlations, and optimal responsiveness to external inputs \citep{beggs2003neuronal, chialvo2010emergent, shew2012functional, cocchi2017criticality, palva2018roles, maschke2024critical}.
+In this context, various forms of external brain stimulation, including non-invasive neuromodulatory techniques, are capable of directly modulating these spontaneous and evoked features, producing measurable changes in both the periodic and aperiodic components of neural activity, as well as in functional connectivity patterns \citep{yu2018modulation, yu2019modulation, yu2024evaluation, liu2022acupuncture, mueller2023hdtdcs, gao2025transcranial, kar2020transcranial, masina2025transcranial}.